How Professional Breeders Track Heat Cycles

 Heat tracking connects to everything else

 Heat date determines breeding window.
-Breeding date determines whelping date.
-Whelping date determines placement timeline.
+Breeding date determines the due date (whelping, foaling, kidding, lambing, kindling, or calving, depending on species).
+Due date determines placement timeline.
 If heat tracking lives in a calendar app, nothing connects.

 Reactive tracking is too late

 Noticing she's in heat and then recording it doesn't help you plan.
-You need to predict the window so you can prepare: schedule progesterone testing, confirm stud availability, clear your calendar.
+You need to predict the window so you can prepare: schedule progesterone testing, confirm sire availability, clear your calendar.

 What proper heat tracking requires